taiwensaf/alisa-examples/SimpleControlSystem/SimpleControlSystem/README.txt

 Distribution Statement A: Approved for Public Release; Distribution is Unlimited.

-The SimplaAlisaExample project illustrates some of the features of ALISA and its different notations.
+The SimplaControlSystem project illustrates some of the features of ALISA and its different notations.

-It requires the project AlisaBasics to be included in the  workspace.
+It requires the project AlisaPredefined to be included in the  workspace.
-That project can be found in the alisa folder of the models repository under ssdlabs git.
+That project can be found on Github.com/osate under alisa-examples.

 It defines goals with reference to stakeholders, and requirements with reference to goals.
 The requirement specifications make use of variables to paramterize requirements.